DroopyTersen/bookmarks-pwa/README.md

 `Pinterest + Pocket = Bookmarker`

-This app didn't need to be built, but I did it anyway.
-I wanted a solution that was tailor fitted to me, as well as an excuse to experiment with some new technologies.
+This app didn't need to be built, but I wanted a solution that was tailor fitted to me (and an excuse to experiment with some new technologies).

+As a web developer I wanted:

-- I was looking for something simple to help me save articles and videos for later consumption, just like [Pocket](https://app.getpocket.com/).
+- Something simple to help me save articles and videos for later consumption, similar to [Pocket](https://app.getpocket.com/) but without the special reading view (code snippets never show up right).
-- As a web developer, I was also looking for something to help me curate of all documentation, app/tools, and open source code that I find useful.
-I realized I was describing [Pinterest](https://www.pinterest.com/) boards.
+- Something to help me curate all the documentation, app/tools, and open source code I find useful.
+After describing this to my GF she rolled her eyes and said, "You mean [Pinterest](https://www.pinterest.com/)?"

 ![Bookmarker](/docs/splash.png)

 ## Installing Bookmarker

+> **ATTENTION!!!** For now, the [Share Target](https://web.dev/web-share-target/) stuff ONLY works on **Android Chrome**.

 Bookmarker is a Progressive Web App (PWA) you can install on your phone just by visiting the website.